Lynne Bryan Phipps, MDiv, IET

 Dior

 In 2021 we welcomed Dior from Germany.
 He is an Oldenburg warmblood.
-Dior showed talent for dressage early and we imported him as a 5-year old for Nancy Later Lavoie to train and develop.
+Dior showed talent for dressage early and he loves showing off his fancy moves as he continues to develop with his trainer, Megan Shea.
 Dior is calm, curious, and very expressive.
 Our young clients enjoy his gentle and playful approach.

 Andrea Dew